Skip to content

 What does the bridge look like?

-DETENT Bridge is a small Windows app, not a console window.
+The SigilArk Bridge is a small Windows app, not a console window.
 It opens with a pairing window showing a QR code, then sits in your system tray while you fly.
 Open it any time to watch an Activity feed of every radio change, or check your connected devices, each listed by name with its live round-trip latency.
 No configuration files to edit.

 How do I get the bridge?

-DETENT Bridge installs from the Microsoft Store, the same way as any other Windows app.
+SigilArk Bridge installs from the Microsoft Store, the same way as any other Windows app.
 Find it on the download page, install it on the PC that runs your sim, and the Store keeps it updated automatically after that.

-Does it work on Xbox?
+Does it work on Xbox, PlayStation, or other consoles?

 What about X-Plane?